MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 ---

-# Python funtion library help
+# Python function library help

 **Applies to:** SQL Server 2017 RC1 only